-Let's remove completely the precondition of
+Let's completely remove the precondition of

 This example is correct and fully proved.
-We could have fixed the contract on
+We could have fixed the contract

-Offset.
-However, we found it simpler to let the function be inlined for
+Offset, but we found it simpler to let the function be inlined for

 proof by removing its precondition.

-Compute does various computations on its argument depending
+Compute performs various computations on its argument.

-X = 0 which is
+X = 0 is

 covered by two different case-guards (the first and the second).